WHAT ARE YOU LOOKING FOR?

 As an agricultural studies student, you will develop an expansive breadth and depth of knowledge in all things agriculture.
 Firmly grounded in the humanities and natural and social sciences, this liberal education approach ensures comprehensive, multi-faceted exposure to the study of agriculture and agri-food.

-As a multidisciplinary major, Agricultural Studies takes full advantage resources and course offerings in the Departments of Biological Sciences, Chemistry & Biochemistry, Geography and Economics.
+As a multidisciplinary major, agricultural studies takes full advantage resources and course offerings in the Departments of Biological Sciences, Chemistry & Biochemistry, Geography & Environment and Economics.

 This broad range of perspectives will expand your understanding of issues such as policy development, the farm as a production unit and the environmental implications of land use.
 You’ll also be exposed to the latest developments in genetic engineering, precision farming and animal nutrition, to name just a few.